Ken Blackwell: Release of Ohio Social Security numbers

-But on April 26, 2006, Blackwell's office disclosed Ohio Social Security numbers again, mailing out computer disks containing the names, addresses, and Social Security numbers of 5.7 million registered voters in Ohio (80% of all registered voters in the state).
+On April 26, 2006, Blackwell's office accidentally disclosed Ohio Social Security numbers, mailing out computer disks containing the names, addresses, and Social Security numbers of 5.7 million registered voters in Ohio.
 The list was released as a standard practice under the Freedom of Information Act and Help America Vote Act.
-Blackwell's office apologized, saying that the release of the Social Security numbers was accidental and it attempted to recall all 20 of the disks.
-At least one recipient of the disks refused to comply.
+Blackwell's office apologized, saying that the release of the Social Security numbers was accidental and that “all of the vendors who received the disks have agreed to return them.”

-Jim Petro, then Republican Attorney General of Ohio, launched an investigation into the disclosure, citing a legal requirement to "investigate any state entity where there may be a risk of a loss of private data."
+Jim Petro, then Republican attorney general of Ohio, launched an investigation into the disclosure, citing a legal requirement to "investigate any state entity where there may be a risk of a loss of private data."
 Blackwell stated that he considered the issue to be closed, but Petro disagreed, saying that he would use "maximum due diligence" to ensure that the data was not copied before it was returned.
 Ohio law requires that individuals be notified if their Social Security numbers are compromised.

-Diebold controversies
+Diebold Election Systems

-Ohio State Senator Jeff Jacobson asked Blackwell in July 2003 to disqualify Diebold Election Systems' bid to supply voting machines for the state, after security problems were discovered in its software.
+Ohio state senator Jeff Jacobson asked Blackwell in July 2003 to disqualify Diebold Election Systems' bid to supply voting machines for the state, after security problems were discovered in its software.

-On April 4, 2006, the Columbus Dispatch reported that Blackwell "owned stock [83 shares, down from 178 shares purchased in January 2005] in Diebold, a voting-machine [and ATM] manufacturer, at the same time his office negotiated a "deal" with the company.
+On April 4, 2006, the Columbus Dispatch reported that Blackwell "owned stock [83 shares, down from 178 shares purchased in January 2005] in Diebold, a voting-machine [and ATM] manufacturer.
 After discovering the stock ownership, Blackwell promptly sold the shares at a loss.
 He attributed the purchase to an unidentified financial manager at Credit Suisse First Boston who he said had, without his knowledge, violated his instructions to avoid potential conflict of interest.

 When Cuyahoga County's primary was held on May 2, 2006, officials ordered the hand-counting of more than 18,000 paper ballots after Diebold's new optical scan machines produced inconsistent tabulations.
-The results of several local races were in limbo for days and eventually the recount resulted in a reversal of the outcome of one race for state representative.
-Blackwell ordered an investigation by the Cuyahoga County Board of Elections; Ohio Democrats demanded that Blackwell, due to his prior role in acquiring the Diebold equipment as well as his status as the Republican gubernatorial candidate in this election, recuse himself from the investigation due to conflicts of interest, but Blackwell did not do so.
+Blackwell ordered an investigation by the Cuyahoga County Board of Elections.